nareshgurung/Expenses-Reimbursement-System/README.md

 - A Manager can view average reimbursement requested by each Employee

 ### Technologies Used
--HTML, CSS, JavaScript, Javalin, Hibernate, Java, AWS's RDS
+-HTML, CSS, JavaScript, Javalin, Hibernate, Java, AWS's RDS, Git, Log4j